Side effects of birth control pills

 Other common side effects of the pill are headaches, depression, change in intensity of sexual desire and response, vaginitis and vaginal discharge, urinary tract infection, changes in menstrual flow, breast changes, skin problems, and gum inflammation.
 The pill can also aggravate asthma.
 All of these are common side effects, but she could still discuss them with her health care provider to see what changes can be made to reduce the discomfort.

 There are many positive side effects that accompany the use of OCs including predictable periods, cycle regulation, lighter menstrual flow, less cramping, acne improvement, and a decreased risk of benign breast disease, ovarian cancer and iron deficiency anemia.
 Both negative and positive side effects differ with every woman’s body.
 As this is the case, it isn't uncommon for women to try several different OCs before finding one that is the best fit.
 The good news is that there are many formulations of OCs available and likely one that will be well tolerated by your roommate.

 Any problem lasting more than two or three cycles should be reported to a health care provider.
 The following are symptoms of serious problems: severe pain or swelling in the legs (thigh or calf), bad headache, dizziness, weakness, numbness, blurred vision (or loss of sight), speech problems, chest pain or shortness of breath, or abdominal pain.
 She should see her health care provider immediately if she is experiencing any of these.
-If your roommate is concerned and is a Columbia student, she can make an appointment at Medical Services (Morningside) or the Student Health Service (CUMC).
 Hope this helps!